Alegau03/MongoDB-Python-Manager/README.md

 Data can be added several at a time using a text file.

-Feel free to contact me for clarifications or suggestions
+Feel free to contact me for clarifications or suggestions.

+The programme is written entirely in Italian, if anyone is interested in using it I can translate it.